bids-standard/bids-validator/changelog.d/20260109_232435_guttulacharansai_render_markdown_links_using_osc-8_hyperlinks.md

-## Changelog
-- feat: render markdown links using OSC-8 hyperlinks
-- refactor: rewrite `renderTokens` to use a switch statement.
+### Changed

+- Render Markdown links as OSC-8 links in terminals where support is detected.